Personal Budget

 To help you get your money under control, make a budget.

-You can plan your whole year this way, and have money left over to save for big things like a new car, house, holidays, etc.
+You can plan your whole year this way, and have money left over to save for big things like a new car, house, holidays, and so on.

 Let's start!